 “we should live soberly, righteously, and godly in the present age, looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ” (Tit.
 2:12-13).

-Use Ascension Day on May 10, 2018 to focus on God’s Word with your family and friends.
+Ascension Day matters because it’s an annual reminder for all Christians to live with expectancy!
+This year, use Ascension Day—May 30, 2019—to focus on related passages in God’s Word with your family and friends.
+It’s appropriate to celebrate with festivities.
 And then, expectantly look for His return because the day Jesus Christ ascended into heaven is not the end of the story!

 1) L’Ascension (The Ascension).
-By James Tissot.
-[No restrictions; Public domain] via Brooklyn Museum – Enhancement: MKM Portfolios
+By James Tissot/Purchased by Public Subscription, Brooklyn Museum/[No known copyright restrictions]/Enhancement, MKM Portfolios

 2) The Ascension.
-By James Tissot.
-[No restrictions, Public domain], via Brooklyn Museum – Enhancement: MKM Portfolios
+By James Tissot/Purchased by Public Subscription, Brooklyn Museum/[No known copyright restrictions]/Enhancement, MKM Portfolios

 Categories: ASCENSION DAY